mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentSpecialEducationProgramAssociationsApi.md

-# EdFi.OdsApi.Sdk.Apis.Profiles.Minnesota_SISVendor_Profile.StudentSpecialEducationProgramAssociationsApi
+# EdFi.OdsApi.Sdk.Apis.All.StudentSpecialEducationProgramAssociationsApi

-All URIs are relative to *https://test.edfi.education.mn.gov:443/edfi.ods.webapi/data/v3*
+All URIs are relative to *https://localhost:56641/edfi.ods.webapi/data/v3*

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**DeletestudentSpecialEducationProgramAssociationById**](StudentSpecialEducationProgramAssociationsApi.md#deletestudentspecialeducationprogramassociationbyid) | **DELETE** /ed-fi/studentSpecialEducationProgramAssociations/{id} | Deletes an existing resource using the resource identifier.
+[**DeleteStudentSpecialEducationProgramAssociationById**](StudentSpecialEducationProgramAssociationsApi.md#deletestudentspecialeducationprogramassociationbyid) | **DELETE** /ed-fi/studentSpecialEducationProgramAssociations/{id} | Deletes an existing resource using the resource identifier.
 [**GetStudentSpecialEducationProgramAssociations**](StudentSpecialEducationProgramAssociationsApi.md#getstudentspecialeducationprogramassociations) | **GET** /ed-fi/studentSpecialEducationProgramAssociations | Retrieves specific resources using the resource&#39;s property values (using the \&quot;Get\&quot; pattern).
 [**GetStudentSpecialEducationProgramAssociationsById**](StudentSpecialEducationProgramAssociationsApi.md#getstudentspecialeducationprogramassociationsbyid) | **GET** /ed-fi/studentSpecialEducationProgramAssociations/{id} | Retrieves a specific resource using the resource&#39;s identifier (using the \&quot;Get By Id\&quot; pattern).
-[**PoststudentSpecialEducationProgramAssociation**](StudentSpecialEducationProgramAssociationsApi.md#poststudentspecialeducationprogramassociation) | **POST** /ed-fi/studentSpecialEducationProgramAssociations | Creates or updates resources based on the natural key values of the supplied resource.
+[**PostStudentSpecialEducationProgramAssociation**](StudentSpecialEducationProgramAssociationsApi.md#poststudentspecialeducationprogramassociation) | **POST** /ed-fi/studentSpecialEducationProgramAssociations | Creates or updates resources based on the natural key values of the supplied resource.
-[**PutstudentSpecialEducationProgramAssociation**](StudentSpecialEducationProgramAssociationsApi.md#putstudentspecialeducationprogramassociation) | **PUT** /ed-fi/studentSpecialEducationProgramAssociations/{id} | Updates or creates a resource based on the resource identifier.
+[**PutStudentSpecialEducationProgramAssociation**](StudentSpecialEducationProgramAssociationsApi.md#putstudentspecialeducationprogramassociation) | **PUT** /ed-fi/studentSpecialEducationProgramAssociations/{id} | Updates or creates a resource based on the resource identifier.

 <a name="deletestudentspecialeducationprogramassociationbyid"></a>
-# **DeletestudentSpecialEducationProgramAssociationById**
+# **DeleteStudentSpecialEducationProgramAssociationById**
-> void DeletestudentSpecialEducationProgramAssociationById (string id, string ifMatch = null)
+> void DeleteStudentSpecialEducationProgramAssociationById (string id, string ifMatch = null)

 Deletes an existing resource using the resource identifier.